What is Lymphedema?

 Treatment of Lymphedema?

-One great form of treatment for lymphedema management is Lymphedema Therapy, Massage Therapy by a Certified Lymphedema Therapist.
+One great form of treatment for lymphedema management is Lymphedema Therapy by a Certified Lymphedema Therapist.
 A second great treatment is self-massage, learning how to perform lymphedema massage on yourself to help affect change in your own body.
+Compression garments should also be incorporated in your treatment regimen.

 The Never-Ending Questions?